-Growing up, our parents were just trying to keep us safe when they said “don’t go in the pool until an hour after eating, or you will cramp up and drown!”
-Who were we to question an adult’s sound judgement?
-Mom didn’t realize she was just continuing a cycle of misinformation.
-Maybe it’s because all these common myths below seemed so believable, like the neighbor having a chemical in his pool that changes color when urine is detected.
-It just sounded like a multi-million-dollar invention that surely someone would have cashed in on!
-With a little research and skepticism, AquaMobile has debunked the five most common swimming myths:
+When we were growing up, our parents would always say, “don’t go into the pool until an hour after eating!”
+We didn’t question an adult’s judgment.
+However, mom was unaware that she was continuing a cycle of misinformation.
+We would believe myths like the neighbour having a chemical in his pool that changes colour when urine is detected.
+It sounds like a multi-million dollar invention that someone would cash in on!
+With some research and skepticism, AquaMobile has debunked the five most common swimming myths!

 Swimming Myth #1: You must hold your breath underwater

 Most of us hold our breath underwater.
 This leaves us gasping for breath when we reach the wall and this is a rookie mistake.
 Holding our breath underwater builds up carbon dioxide in the lungs, which causes gasping.

 Calmly blow bubbles from your nose and mouth instead.
 According to the Canadian Red Cross, we can hold our breath comfortably for 1-2 minutes.
 Also do not swallow any pool water.
 It is not as clean as you think it is.

 Swimming Myth #2: Don’t eat within an hour of swimming

 This myth is the most defended in the world.
 There is not any evidence to back it up because there has never been a reported case of cramp-related drowning in American history.
 The myth comes from an excerpt in Scouting for Boys, an outdated scouting manual that was published in 1908 that reads:

 “First, there is the danger of cramp.
 If bathe within an hour and a half after taking a meal, that is, before your food is digested, you are very likely to cramp.
 Cramp doubles you up in extreme pain so that you cannot move your arms or legs – and down you go.
 You may drown – and it will be your own fault.”